 Pressing Right Hand Keys

 a. the right hand 2nd finger, then right hand 4th finger

-Have a look at the photo to the right.
+Have a look at the photo above.

 I labelled my fingers and you can see my second finger

 in right hand pressing down a white key.